gc-proto/experimental/departmental-plans-ministeriels/dp-content-model.md

   </section>
   <section>
     <h2 id="toc05">Research and rationale</h2>
     <p>Research will be ongoing to determine the best way to present information contained in the departmental plans in an accessible and user-friendly way.
 To date, some known issues include non-intuitive headers, repetitive information, and overly complex tables.</p>
     <p>Further improvements will be made incrementally as more research is completed on both the implementation and user experience sides.
 If you&rsquo;re interested in participating in usability testing, please <a href="mailto:DAS.SCN@tbs-sct.gc.ca">reach out to the TBS theme lead(s</a>).</p>
   </section>
   <section>
     <h2 id="toc06">Latest changes</h2>
     <ul>
-      <li>Using a two-page layout to target different audiences of the departmental plans</li>
+      <li>Using a two-page layout</li>
       <li>Simplified tables</li>
       <li>Revised wording of headers and proper use of styles</li>
       <li>Reducing the overall length of the plan</li>
     </ul>
     <p>These changes are effective as of publishing the 2024-25 Departmental Plans.</p>
   </section>
 </div>